uwplse/szalinski/README.md

 ### Reproducing Figure 14
+*NOTE:* Running this part takes about an hour.
+We recommend first reproducing `Figure 15` and
+`Table 2`, both of which take much less time.

 Navigate to the directory that contains the `Makefile` and type `make out/fig14.pdf`.
 Open the generated file in a pdf viewer and compare with `Figure 14` in the paper.